-- Investor education content on the Platform Ouora. - 'Be Money Confident' video series targeting women through Jio Platforms. - Campaign on Women & Investing for Women's Day. - Campaign for Marathon enthusiast on the similarities between running a Marathon & Investing. - Financial literacy virtual event on the occasion of Mother's Day, which received more than 725 registered - A mom blogger outreach program to reach Women Investors with financial education content on MF on the occasion of Mother's Day. - Education campaign on ELSS executed for working audiences. - Blogs and content for Investor Education properties like SIP Sahi Hai in Value Research, Gyan Guroovaar on Facebook, Investment Ki Paathshala on the website and investor education blogs on the platform -Advisor Khoi - 1,462 Investor Education programs to reach out to an audience of 71,465 people out of which 458 were women programs attended by 20.139 women.
+- An integrated multi-media marketing campaign on SIP Hai 'FaydeWaliAadat' aimed to tap into the aspirations, financial goals, and unique spending habits of millennials. - Editorial content on Systematic Investment Plans (SIP) created across 15 states through various regional television channels. - Investor education content on the Platform Quora. - 'Be Money Confident' video series targeting women through Jio Platforms. - Campaign on Women & Investing for Women's Day. - Campaign for Marathon enthusiast on the similarities between running a Marathon & Investing. - Financial literacy virtual event on the occasion of Mother's Day, which received more than 725 registered users. - A mom blogger outreach program to reach Women Investors with financial education content on MF on the occasion of Mother's Day. - Education campaign on ELSS executed for working audiences. - Blogs and content for Investor Education properties like SIP Sahi Hai in Value Research, Gyan Guroovaar on Facebook, Investment Ki Paathshala on the website and investor education blogs on the platform -Advisor Khoj.

+1,462 Investor Education programs to reach out to an audience of 71,465 people out of which 458 were women programs attended by 20,139 women.